windmill-labs/windmill/README.md

 docker based ones, the docker-compose.yml file contains all the necessary informations.

+### Commercial license

+To self-host Windmill, you must respect the terms of the AGPLv3 license which you do not need to worry about for personal uses.
+For business uses, you should be fine if you do not re-expose it in any way Windmill to your users and are comfortable with AGPLv3.

+To re-expose any Windmill parts to your users as a feature of your product, or to build a feature on top of Windmill, to comply with AGPLv3 your product must be AGPLv3 or you must get a commercial license.
+Contact us at
+<license@windmill.dev> if you have any doubts.

+In addition, a commercial license grants you a dedicated engineer to transition your current infrastructure to Windmill, support with tight SLA, audit logs export features, SSO, unlimited users creation, advanced permissioning features such as groups and the ability to create more than one workspace.

 ### OAuth for self-hosting

 To get the same oauth integrations as Windmill Cloud, mount `oauth.json` with